Miss America: 1968–2016

 With the Miss America 2014 pageant, held on September 15, 2013, the competition returned to Boardwalk Hall, Atlantic City, New Jersey.
 Miss New York (Nina Davuluri) won the title of Miss America.
 Davuluri was also the first Indian-American and second Asian-American to win the crown.
-Shortly after her win, however, Davuluri became the target of xenophobic and racist comments in social media relating the proximity of the event date to the 9/11 anniversary and to anti-Indian sentiment.
+Shortly after her win, however, Davuluri became the target of xenophobic and racist comments on social media relating the proximity of the event date to the 9/11 anniversary and to anti-Indian sentiment.
 News agencies cited tweets that misidentified her as Muslim or Arab, associated her with groups such as Al-Qaeda, and questioned why she was chosen over Miss Kansas 2013, Theresa Vail (a soldier who won the "America's Choice" award and was the first contestant to display tattoos during the swimsuit competition).
 Davuluri said that she was prepared for this backlash because "as Miss New York, I was called a terrorist and very similar remarks", and Vail denounced the social media backlash, offering her support to Davuluri.
-In addition, a torn ACL and MCL forced Miss Florida 2013, Myrrhanda Jones, to perform her baton routine with a decorated leg brace, while Nicole Kelly (Miss Iowa 2013) was the first contestant without a forearm to compete in the pageant.
+Torn ligaments forced Miss Florida 2013, Myrrhanda Jones, to perform her baton routine with a decorated leg brace, while Nicole Kelly (Miss Iowa 2013) was the first contestant without a forearm to compete in the pageant.

-Amanda Longacre, who was crowned Miss Delaware 2014 and was preparing to compete in Miss America 2015, was stripped of the title and the crown because she was deemed to be too old.
-Longacre filed a $3 million lawsuit, and Miss America officials later blamed the error on state pageant officials whom, they said, "missed the age discrepancy in Longacre's submitted paperwork."
+Amanda Longacre, then Miss Delaware 2014, who was preparing to compete in Miss America 2015, was stripped of the title and the crown because she was deemed to be too old.
+Longacre filed a $3 million lawsuit, and Miss America officials later blamed the error on state pageant officials who they said "missed the age discrepancy in Longacre's submitted paperwork."
 Miss New York 2014 (Kira Kazantsev) eventually won the title of Miss America 2015, making New York the first state to produce a winner for three consecutive years.